 Later I replaced the tube, based on water pipes of course, and a new 1.25 inch focuser including finder base.
 The optics were cleaned and astigmatism & coma was reduced as best I could.

 However, this telescope is rarely used because it is optically inferior to the Vixen ED70SS.

 This small Newtonian was my first telescope and was sold by Dörr Danubia under the name Saturn 45.
 Since 2006 I took more care of this quite good telescope, which is used mainly for observing planets from the city.
 The tube was coated with velour and insulated with wallpaper for radiators.
 The cheap 5x24 finder scope (made of plastic including the lens!) was replaced by a Rigel Quickfinder.
 The simple 1.25 inch focuser had to make room for a solid 2 inch focuser, so that I reached at least 2.4° of true field of view and also could use my 2 inch filters from Lumicon.
 Additionally I mounted a fan for the primary mirror to cool it down quickly.

 I got this short focal length refractor at the beginning of 2016 from my friend Uwe Pilz.
-It will be used besides the 80mm refractor as the main telescope for Deepsky from the city.
+It is used mainly for Deepsky observations.

 The magnets are for balancing but are also good for holding star charts.

 In the last years, the affection for refractors has grown, so that the reflector telescopes in general are only rarely used.

 Since I observe with glasses and like to draw at the telescope, I have mainly eyepieces with a long eye relief: